s-blomberg/miniproject1StephenBlomberg/README.md

-### INF601 - Advanced Programming in Python
+#### INF601 - Advanced Programming in Python
-### Stephen Blomberg
+#### Stephen Blomberg
-### Mini Project 1
+#### Mini Project 1

 # Mini Project 1

+## Description

 This project will be using the packages NumPy and Matplotlib in order to create 5 graphs that output as PNG files.

-## Description

-Based on the stock tickers provided, it will graph the previous 10 trading days.

 ## Getting Started